andreaswauters/GPVWC-Wiki/README.md

 http://en.gpvwc.com/wiki/index.php?title=Special%3AAllPages

-All pages up to the errors started occuring are there, and you will be able to read them.
+All pages up to when the errors started occuring are there, and you will be able to read them.

 If it is a recent or incomplete page, try to browse this repository if you can find the .txt file for the perticular page.
 Once found, follow these steps: